victorwg/Battleship-Project/README.md

 ### Functions plan to implement
 - main(), The main body of the function.
 (Input required, integer '1' for new gameplay, '2' for loading saved game, '3' for rules, '4' for ending gameplay)
-- placeShip(), randomize ships position and place it in the board.
+- placeShip(), Randomize ships position and place it in the board.
 (No input required)
 - printBoard(), print the board.
 (No input required)
 - play(), player turn to call coordinate.
 (Input required, X-coordinate(A-J) and Y-coordinate(1-10) )
 - check_ship(), check if all ships are sunk.
 (No input required)